 What is String Pool in Java?

-Java Strings are created and stored in the String Pool, which is a special storage space in Java heap memory.
+Java Strings are created and stored in the String Pool, a special storage space in Java heap memory.
 Other names for the String Pool include the String Constant Pool or even the String Intern Pool.

 When we talk about memory in programming, there are two types: